Zigbee Home Automation

 - Generally, anything -60 and above (meaning -50, -40, etc.) in RSSI should be considered a strong signal (not losing messages).

-- Anything at -80 and below (meaning -85, -90, etc.) should be considered a noise environment and you risk losing messages.
+- Usually, anything at -80 and below (meaning -85, -90, etc.) in RSSI should be considered a noisy environment and you risk losing messages.

-- In theory, an LQI value of 255 means a zero error rate in theory.
-In general, a positive high LQI value is better and a lower LQI value is worse.
-However, depending on your devices, that might not be the reality.
+In theory, a positive high LQI value is better, and a lower LQI value is worse, but depending on your devices, that might not always be the reality.

 Reporting issues